 There are many other ways you can leverage your network, but this gives you a pretty good idea of where you can start.

-More than just a business plan though, running a profitable blog requires a lot of commitment, discipline and consistent hard work.
+More than just a blog business plan, running a profitable blog requires a lot of commitment, discipline and consistent hard work.

-If you can pull it off though, you stand to increase your chances of escaping the 9-to-5 employment world—and give yourself the freedom to live life on your own terms.
+If you can pull it off though, you stand to increase your chances of escaping the 9-to-5 employment world—and give yourself the freedom to live life on your own terms as a full-time blogger with a real business model powering your long-term growth.

 So if you haven’t already, start drafting your own blog business plan using the structure I’ve broken down in this guide.